JamieO77/lanman/worker-node-setup.md

 Log into your server via SSH, or locally and run this command in terminal to update the system and install the required tools:

-sudo apt update && sudo apt upgrade -y sudo apt install -y python3 python3-venv nmap traceroute snmp
+sudo apt update && sudo apt upgrade -y sudo apt install -y python3 python3-venv nmap traceroute snmp speedtext-cli

 ## Step 2: Build the Python Sandbox
 Modern Linux systems lock the main Python installer to prevent you from breaking core system files.
 We will build a "Virtual Environment" (a safe, isolated folder) just for these scripts.